 Enjoying the park and its resources is a fundamental part of the visitor experience.
 That experience is heightened when it progresses from enjoyment to an understanding of the reasons for the national lakeshore's existence and the significance of its resources.
-Participating in personal interpretive services (e.g., staffed visitor centers, ranger-led activities, narration provided to visitors on the tour boat), and making use of nonpersonal interpretive services (e.g., wayside exhibits, visitor center exhibits, publications, computer technologies) helps visitors form their own intellectual and emotional connections with the meanings and significance of the national lakeshore's resources.
+Participating in personal interpretive services (e.g., staffed visitor centers, ranger-led activities), and making use of nonpersonal interpretive services (e.g., wayside exhibits, visitor center exhibits, publications, computer technologies) helps visitors form their own intellectual and emotional connections with the meanings and significance of the national lakeshore's resources.